 When I found front-mounted seats for 3-5 year olds, I was a little incredulous.
 If these actually work, why aren’t they more popular in the US?
 Shopping around, I realized most of the ones I read about were being used in other countries.
 It turns out that is partially because of safety guidelines.
 Rear mounted seats are subject to American safety guidelines, but none exist for front-mounted seats.
 I assume American companies shy away from making front-mounted seats for this reason.

 So before buying a front-mounted seat, I spent a long time researching whether they’re safe.
 I found a few reports of people whose front-mounted seats broke while they were in use, but a lot of evidence that front-mounted seats are possibly even safer than other seats, because the child sits between your legs and you can protect them when you fall sideways on your bike.
-That said, if you fall forward, you might crush your kid against the front of the seat, so that risk should be taken into account.
+That said, if you fall forward, you could squish your kid against the front of the seat, so that risk should be taken into account.

 In the end, I decided to try the front-mounted seat for my 3-year-old.
-I liked the idea that my daughter and I would sit in a cuddly position where we could talk and she’d have a great view of the road.
+I liked the idea that my daughter and I would sit in a cuddly position where we could talk and she’d have a good view of the road.